 At what age will I get my puppy?
 Usually our puppies go to their new homes between 8-9 weeks of age.
 They go home after their Well Puppy Vet Check, Dewormings and Vaccinations appropriate for their age.

 Can I come over to look at puppies prior to 8 weeks of age?
 Puppies are very susceptible to disease and if a virus such as Parvo is introduced, an entire litter can be lost, including your puppy.
-Visitors may have been to animal shelters or other breeding facilities prior to coming to CCGS putting our entire program at risk.
+Visitors may have been to places such as animal shelters or other breeding facilities, pet stores or parks prior to coming to CCGS putting our entire program at risk.
 Once puppies are 8 weeks old they have received their first vaccination and their personalities and structure can be evaluated much easier.
 We do have reviews on our website and on Google and we are happy to provide you with additional references upon request.

 Will my puppy have his AKC Registration when I pick him up?
 Puppies will be eligible for AKC Registration and will come with the AKC Registration Application for you to submit to AKC.
 Puppies from mothers that have not had a previous litter with us may take longer to get the application due to the transfer process from Germany.
 The process for new mothers from Germany could take an additional 90-120 days to get their paperwork for registration.
 We will mail it to you upon receipt from the AKC.

 What if I want to breed my puppy?
 Our puppies are of high quality however, not every puppy will be suitable for breeding when they come to breeding age.
-Many of our puppies are placed into pet homes and are sold with Limited Registration.
+Most of our puppies are placed into pet homes and are sold with Limited Registration on a Spay/Neuter Contract.
 In order to protect our puppies and kennel name we have a special policy for anyone getting a breeding prospect from Central Coast German Shepherds so, if you plan to do breeding, please discuss this in advance as we have a separate purchase warranty and agreement for breeding homes.

 Nutrition and Diet: A poor quality diet is a significant contributor to Hip Dysplasia.
 For a quality breeding program Dysplasia is only 20% Genetic and 80% Environmentally caused.
 Please plan to feed your puppy a high quality diet to help reduce the risk of Dysplasia to your puppy.
 We feed Life's Abundance.
 Early Spay and Neuter are additional contributors.
 Please consider that you will significantly reduce the risk of a puppy getting environmentally caused Dysplasia by waiting to Spay or Neuter your puppy until they reach maturity, typically 18 months for a female and 20 months for a male.